 6.2 It is your responsibility to remove any Non-Acceptable Waste.
 We will not perform the Services until all Non-Acceptable Waste is removed.

 6.3 Your must ensure that the Skip is not overflowing.
 You must ensure that the contents of the Skip do not come above the height of the side of the Skip.
 Failure to do this might result in us not being able to collect the Skip and you being charged an additional fee.
+The driver reserves the right to refuse to collect the Skip if it is apparent that the contents are above the height of the side of the Skip.

 6.4 You must ensure that there is suitable access to provide the Services.
 If you fail to do so we will not provide the Services on the proposed collection date but we may still charge you for the Service due to our waste journey and administration time incurred.